Searches

 Note

 You search and query using an instance of the IClient interface.
-This, along with extension methods, offers a traditional, object-oriented API and convenient fluent API.
+These extension methods offer a traditional, object-oriented API and convenient fluent API.
 Most documentation found here covers the fluent API.

 Searches

-You can execute a free-text search for objects of a specific type via the GetResult method, which returns:
+You can execute a free-text search for objects of a specific type with the GetResult method, which returns:

 var searchResult = client.Search<BlogPost>()